LeopoldBl00m/archdi/README.md

 # archdi

+This was orginally made by MatMoul, but I forked it so that I could make a fork just for me :D.

 Just a simple bash script wizard to install and configure a full personal computer with Arch Linux.

 First, install Arch Linux with the official media and optionally with archfi.<br />